-Studying and observing the way physical life works, and yielding the mind’s fancies to evidence, provides a vital framework for human achievement and insight.
-The scientific method can indeed serve to ascertain ethical standards aligned with truth.
+Studying and observing the way physical life works, and yielding the mind’s fancies to evidence, provides a vital framework for achievement and insight.

 There may not actually be a perfect, Platonic Ideal of “family” floating in the ether.
 Rather, we can of course consider that biological instincts and survival are at the root of our drives to protect and love those closest to us (unless there has been a break in this drive to love and protect family caused by perversions and abuse).

-The fact remains that most people experience familial love; it is a level of life that we exist in and experience as real.
+The fact remains that most people experience familial love; it is a level or “sphere” of life that we exist in.

 Different kinds of love propel us to create, or at least respond to, works of art and beauty.
 Our appreciation and capacity to be moved by such things demonstrate that we engage with the level, the “life layer” of ideas, symbols and energy.
 (1)

 Many people report that the most inspiring moments of love, awe, and beauty offer them quick glimpses into a more complete reality–again, the transcendent, where circumstantial loves melt into a unifying, cosmic Love.

 One could argue that even our experiences of love and attraction to art and beauty remain but mere expressions of biological imperatives to survive and reproduce.
 That there is no level “up” from the materialist, physical survival layer of life.

 A quick consideration may shed some light on this.

 If humans are indeed only more complex animals, and brute force is everything, then artists and shamans/priests would have been bred out of the populations by now.

 One could say that artistic creations are ornaments to represent a fit mind, and thus gain access to sex–that all works of art are essentially mating calls.
 But art (which unlike crafts, serves no utility) is only really created by a small sub-set of the population.